 CCKA also works to identify waters with particularly serious trash pollution through the Clean Water Act “303(d) listing process.”
 An important part of this work is improving the public’s understanding of local water quality problems through a series of maps depicting the state’s most polluted waterways and beaches.
 CCKA also runs workshops that enable citizens to take action on this issue in their communities.
 CCKA coordinates its efforts with conservation groups across the state in support of broad initiatives that address California’s persistent and growing problems with marine debris.

-Guide to the Draft Trash Policy
+Quick Guide to Trash Policy

 CCKA (February 2014)